ggeorgiou14/info_foundation/docs/circles/ThreeFold_Foundation.md

 - June first 2 weeks
    - have all the basics implemented of circles and contributors
-   - link all contributors to right circles
+   - link all contributors to correct circles
    - make sure contributors understand what their role is
  - tbd